simonireilly/aws-cdk-utils/README.md

 ## Index

 - Vercel secret forwarder
-  - Send a collection of parameters form the stack, to a vercel deployment
+  - Send a collection of parameters form the stack, to a vercel deployment, supports  preview deploys

 ## Examples